yulz008/GOLD_ORB/README.md

 ## Reference
 [1] “Opening range breakouts - what is orb trading strategy? - elearnmarkets.”
 [Online].
 Available: https://www.elearnmarkets.com/blog/how-to-trade-opening-range-breakouts/.
 [Accessed: 13-Dec-2022].

-[2]
+[2] A. R. Young, Expert Advisor Programming for MetaTrader 5: Creating Automated Trading Systems in the MQL5 language.
+Nashville, TN: Edgehill Publishing, 2013.

+[3] “MQL5 reference - how to use algorithmic/automated trading language for metatrader 5,” MQL5.
+[Online].
+Available: https://www.mql5.com/en/docs.
+[Accessed: 13-Dec-2022].

 ## Disclaimer

-This code is for educational purposes only.
-I do NOT guarantee profitable trading results in anyways.
-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
-Do not risk money which you are afraid to lose.
-There might be bugs in the code - this strategies DO NOT come with ANY warranty.
-All investments carry risk!
-Past performance is no guarantee of future results!
+This code is just meant to be used for learning.
+In no way do I promise profitable trading outcomes.
+Do not risk money that you can't afford to lose because the authors and any affiliates assume no responsibility for your trading results.
+This tactics DO NOT come with ANY warranty, thus there may be flaws in the code.
+Investments are risky by nature!
+Future outcomes cannot be predicted based on past performance!